 A: Quite simply, your results will either be slower or not as expected.
 Remember, each adjustment builds on the previous one.
 In order to change your postural pattern, every adjustment is extremely important.
 Your missed adjustment should be rescheduled as soon as possible.

 Q: Should I expect a flare-up from time to time?

 A: In many cases, flare-ups are common for a number of reasons.
 In order to get to the root cause of your problem, there are many layers of damage that you must “undo”, like peeling the layers of an onion until you get to the core.
 As well, you are at the mercy of the environment around you – you likely sit in front of a computer, sleep in various positions, lift things wrongly occasionally, and are undoubtedly exposed to numerous ‘stressors’ throughout the day.
 Even with a healthy spine, you are not invincible to everyday environmental stresses.

 Q: Why does my spine take so long to get corrected?

 A: Many of our patients begin care after much damage has occurred.
-Years of not knowing there was a problem or only covering up symptoms with medications, physiotherapy, or another form of treatment allowed the spine to continue to deteriorate.
+Years of not knowing there was a problem or covering up symptoms with medications has allowed the spine to continue to deteriorate.
 Unfortunately after years of neglect, healing does take time.
 The good news?
 Healing can still happen, just on your body’s time!